jonegil/gui-with-gio/teleprompter/index.md

 #### system.DestroyEvent

-And finally, we're done.
-Return a simple err and we close the program.
+Are we done?
+Return a simple err and close the program:

 ```go
 // Shutdown?